whitep4nth3r/whitep4nth3r/README.md

 ## What's going on with me?

-### 💥 Finishing up 2020

-I'll be streaming front end development on Twitch in my spare time whilst my role as a Lead Engineer comes to a close at [Code Computerlove](http://codecomputerlove.com/).
-I'll be working on a number of projects that you can find here on Github.

 ### ✨ Beginning 2021

-In January 2021, I'll be joining [Contentful](https://www.contentful.com/) as a Developer Evangelist.
+In January 2021, I joined [Contentful](https://www.contentful.com/) as a Developer Evangelist.
 I am incredibly lucky to be turning my hobbies and passions that have developed over the year into a full time endeavour - where my mission is to promote accessibility and inclusivity in technology and STEM, whilst supporting a great product.

 As a bonus, I'll be streaming live music improvisation streams in place of my spare-time technology streams.